Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 ```

 ---
-We can get the value of the checkbox in this way.
+We can get the value of the checkbox in this way --- again
+with the `.prop()` method like so.
 ***************************************************************
 ## Checkboxes